emmanuelrouxfr/pytorch-adda/README.md

 ## Usage

-I only test on MNIST -> USPS, you can just run the following command:
+Only training a "src only" model on MNIST and then testing it on USPS (x50) The following command starts the program:

 ```shell
 python3 main.py